ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

     }
 ```

-And add to the public section of `Matrix` in `include/Matrix/Matrix.h` the
+Add to the public section of `Matrix` in `include/Matrix/Matrix.h` the
 `add`, `sub` and `mul` operators, composing the matrices traversal
 `applyEltWiseBinaryOp` with the scalar operators you've just added: